 Students who earned their high school or post-secondary degree(s) in a country other than the United States are required to have a "course by course" credential evaluation performed by an external evaluation service.
-Although many organizations perform this service, World Education Services (WES) is recommended.
-WES assists students with initiating the evaluation process and can be reached at www.wes.org or (800) 937-3895.
-Students may also call the WES office in Washington, D.C., at (202) 331-2925 where a local representative can assist them.
 The foreign credential evaluation must be sent from the external evaluation service directly to Lenoir Community College.
 Please allow four to six weeks for an official credential assessment to be completed and forwarded to the Registrar's Office.